Best 16 Ways to Improve Work Performance of Your Employees

 How is the company staff?
 Which type of people and skills the organisation already has?

 Talent and workforce analytics can help.
 It will reveal your workforce's age, seniority, contract types, and evolution.

-After mapping your workforce skills and needs, you can plan ahead.
+After mapping your workforce skills and needs, you can plan ahead for upskilling leadership.
 Skills-wise.
 A skills gap analysis will tell you when people will retire, so you can start filling their gaps.
 Will you use gig workers and move to project-based work?
 Do you prefer training current staff?